 Virginia Tech has three research-dedicated 3T MR scanners, housed in main campus and Roanoke VTCRI, capable of performing structural, spectroscopic, and functional scans of human subjects as they view and listen to stimuli.
 In addition, there are peripheral devices allowing collection of eye movements, skin conductance responses, heart rate, blood pressure and respiratory rhythm.
 The Center also provides study preparation space, a mock scanner, and an imaging analysis laboratory.
 There is a full-time physicist who assists investigators with the technical details necessary to conduct studies and a full-time data analysis consultant.

 Prospective Graduate Students and Postdocs

-In order to join the AND Lab as a graduate student, you should apply to one of the following VT Ph.D programs: Psychology, or Neuroscience.
+In order to join the AND Lab as a graduate student, you should apply to one of the following VT Ph.D programs: Developmental Psychology or Biological Psychology.
 Once you have applied, please email Tae-Ho Lee to let him know to take a look at your application.

 If you are interested in joining the lab as a postdoctoral fellow, please email Tae-Ho Lee to discuss the possibility.